 What content can I post silently?

-- Posting new content: You can post silently when creating discussions, questions, ideas, and any custom post types you may have.
-You cannot post silently when creating events or knowledge base articles.
+You can choose whether to post silently when creating and editing discussions, questions, ideas, and any custom post types you may have.

 Required permission